 Time management is a skill that everyone needs.
 It is the process of planning out and controlling the time spent on tasks to increase productivity.
 As adults, there’s a lot to get done… from kids to work, cooking to cleaning, driving to staying fit and healthy… I could go on and on.

 Well for kids, this skill is first developed in school.
 They must learn to juggle school work, tutoring sessions, family, friends, sport, and other extra-curricular activities.
 This workload only increases as they trudge their way up through the school years.
+As children progress through the grades they take on more and more, but many know how to help when students struggle with managing their time.

 If these skills are not developed, students can become overwhelmed and suffer academically.
 Signs that a student is lacking time management skills include: